 Macs have a reputation for being more secure than their Windows-based counterparts.
 This honor is not entirely misplaced.
 After all, macOS malware is relatively uncommon, and Apple has a host of features designed to enhance security.

-But with malware on the rise, failure is always an option.
+But with Mac malware on the rise, failure is always an option.
 The savvy sysadmin must be aware of security concerns.
-An Atlas VPN investigation suggests that macOS malware grew by 1,092% in 2020 alone.
-While this is still a small fraction of the malware threats faced by Windows environments, it’s nothing to sneeze at.
+In fact, security researcher Patrick Wardle found that Mac malware became more common and more insidious in 2023, with a 100% increase in specimens over last year.
+While it's still a small fraction of the malware threats faced by Windows environments, it’s nothing to sneeze at.

 We’ll detail the ins and outs of Mac security to help you protect your environment.